brito-leonardo/Fortran90_Basics/README.md

     </tr>
     <tr>
       <td>code5_write-read_files.f90</td>
-      <td>We show how to write and to read data in 'txt', '.fort' extensions and even from the 'terminal'</td>
+      <td>We show how to write and to read data in 'txt', '.fort' extensions and even at the 'terminal'</td>
     </tr>
     <tr>
       <td>code6_modules.f90</td>